joris-calvat/array-cartesian-product/README.md

-# getCombinationsOfTwoEntriesArray
+# array-cartesian-product

-getCombinationsOfTwoEntriesArray is a method to get all the combinations of a two-entries array
+array-cartesian-product is a method to get the cartesian product combinations of a two-entries array

 ## Install

 ```
-npm install get-combinations-of-two-entries-array
+npm install array-cartesian-product
 ```

 It can be linked as a script into the browser or used as a npm module